aurbor/create-gpo-from-template/README.md

 This script will create a backup/export of an existing GPO with the name '**Software Restrictions**' on an existing Domain Controller.
 Create your GPO, name it '**Software Restrictions**', and then run this script on the domain controller to export the existing object, download the deployment script, and then package the exported GPO and deployment script into a ZIP Archive that can be distributed for GPO deployment.

-**This script uses the 7Zip4Powershell Module from https://www.powershellgallery.com/packages/7Zip4Powershell/1.9.0 which will be installed on the machine automatically if it's not already there.**
+**This script uses the 7Zip4Powershell Module from https://www.powershellgallery.com/packages/7Zip4Powershell/1.9.0 which will be installed on the machine automatically if it's not already there.
+You don't need to install it manually**

 ## GPO-Creation.ps1